TwoScoopGames/ScoopChain/README.md

 [white paper available here](https://github.com/TwoScoopGames/scoopchain/blob/master/scoopchain-whitepaper.jpg)

-A ScoopChain is a continuously growing list of flavors, called scoops, which are licked and secured using creamtography.
+The ScoopChain project is home to the Bitcone currency, the creamtographic technology that runs it, and a continuously growing crowd-sourced list of real ice cream flavors.

 Check back on March 2, 2018 for the launch of the Bitcone flavor validator and a secret surprise:
 [http://twoscoopgames.com/Bitcone/](http://twoscoopgames.com/Bitcone/)